Satyamkumarnavneet/AKnox-DevOps-Assignment/README.md

 2. Ingress Access: If using a domain or local host configured in Ingress, access the application via the configured hostname.

 ## Contact
-For any questions or issues, please contact Satyam Kumar Navneet at navneetsatyamkumar@gmail.com.
+For any questions or issues, please contact me at navneetsatyamkumar@gmail.com.